11 Top-Rated Beaches near Wilmington, NC

 To get the inside scoop, check out our list of the best beaches near Wilmington, North Carolina.

 When it comes to picking the best beaches near Wilmington, most locals will give Wrightsville the seal of approval.
 The town is known for its sweeping, four-mile stretch of sandy beach, which contrasts against the sapphire-colored water.
-In just four miles, 40 public access points open up to the beach, which means that visitors are unlikely to feel crowded.
+In just four miles, 40 public access points open up to the beach, which means you can likely find an uncrowded space if that's what you're after.
+If you're looking for action, head to the area around Johnnie Mercers Fishing Pier, where you'll find easy access, restaurants, and changing rooms.

 Wrightsville Beach sits on an interior island called Harbor Island.
-Because of its close proximity to the city, it's one of the most beloved beaches in the area and one of the best beaches in North Carolina.
-It's also one of the more affluent beach towns in the city, so be prepared for prices that swing on the higher end.
+Because of its close proximity to Wilmington, it's one of the most beloved beaches in the area and one of the best beaches in North Carolina.
+It's also one of the more affluent beach towns in the area.

 Sleepy in the off-season and bustling during the summer months and holidays, Wrightsville has a small local population of less than 3,000 people.

 Surfers have flocked here for decades.
-In fact, it's one of the surf capitals of the East Coast and a prime location for water sports, like kayaking, paddleboarding, and swimming.
-While even experienced kite surfers and wave surfers flock here year-round, waves are gentle enough for beginners to sharpen their skills.
+In fact, it's one of the surf capitals of the East Coast and a prime location for water sports.
+While even experienced surfers flock here year-round, waves are gentle enough for beginners to sharpen their skills.
+On the inside of the island on Banks Channel and Lees Cut, you can find calm water, perfect for kayaking, paddle boarding, or eFoiling.

-The town itself is a string of shopping, from surf shops to high-end boutiques, multi-million dollar homes, and upscale hotels.
+In the town of Wrightsville Beach, you'll find everything from surf shops to high-end boutiques, multi-million dollar homes, and upscale hotels.

 Getting there: Wrightsville is less than a half hour from downtown Wilmington via the Intracoastal Waterway.